SC lawmakers advance bill to treat ‘alcohol-infused foods’ like beverages

-COLUMBIA, SC (WSPA) – Lawmakers voted Wednesday afternoon to give a second reading to a bill which would require businesses which sell certain alcohol-infused products to have a physical location and a beverage license.
+COLUMBIA, SC (WSPA) – Lawmakers voted Wednesday afternoon to give a second reading to a bill that would require businesses that sell certain alcohol-infused products to have a physical location and a beverage license.

 The South Carolina House of Representatives voted 66 to 35 to give H.4998 second reading.

-Representative Micah Caskey (R-Lexington), the bill’s main sponsor, said the legislation would make the state’s alcohol laws consistent across product type.
+Representative Micah Caskey (R-Lexington), the bill’s main sponsor, said the legislation would make the state’s alcohol laws consistent across product types.

 “The Department of Revenue and SLED have taken the position our current alcohol laws only apply to beverages,” said Rep. Caskey.
 “With these food products, we’re making sure those same rules will apply to them.”

-H.4998 would require businesses to have brick and mortar location and a beverage license to sell alcohol-infused products with more than 0.5% of alcohol by volume.
+H.4998 would require businesses to have brick-and-mortar locations and a beverage license to sell alcohol-infused products with more than 0.5% of alcohol by volume.
 This would apply to products like popsicles or ice cream.

 “You shouldn’t be able to get an advantage by selling your alcohol in a different form,” Rep. Caskey said.